-DISCLAIMER: This handbook applies to MA students admitted for the spring 2022.
+DISCLAIMER: This handbook applies to policy and procedure as of spring 2025.
 Program structures, policies, and procedures may differ from previous and subsequent student cohorts.
 All content is subject to change based on federal, state, institutional, school, and program policies and procedures.
 All embedded electronic links are subject to change due to alterations in websites and online electronic resources.
 Personnel named in the handbook are also subject to change.